Nexfinity/CakeyBot-Wiki/core/setup-premium.md

 - Custom Emotes
 - Better Performance

+> For instructions on how to purchase and setup Custom Bot subscriptions, check out our dedicated page [here](core/setup-custom-bot).
+{.is-info}

-# How to Purchase Premium / Custom Bot
+# How to Purchase Premium
 To purchase Cakey Bot Premium, you can follow these steps:
 1. Go to [cakeybot.app/premium.php](https://cakeybot.app/premium.php).
 2. Log in with your Discord account.